rjsmith/hxzmq/README.md

 *   */org/zeromq*

     The haXe code that invokes the native functions defined in hxzmq.ndll.
 Provides the core API used by haXe applications.

+*   */org/zeromq/remoting*

+    haXe classes that implement a haXe remoting wrapper on top of ZMQSocket objects.

 *   */org/zeromq/test*

     Unit tests for the org.zeromq package.
 Main program invoked from the TestAll.hx class.